edorivai/ai-battle/README.md

 	unitCount: number,
 }

+type Move = {
+	unitCount: number,
+	from: {
+		x: number,
+		y: number,
+	},
+	to: {
+		x: number,
+		y: number,
+	},
+}

 type Player = {
 	// You shouldn't use player internals.
 Just check on `tile.player === this` }

 type TileType = 'NEUTRAL' | 'MINOR_SPAWN' | 'MAJOR_SPAWN' | 'CAPTURE_POINT'
 // Access tile types like this: import { tileTypes } from '../constants';
 tileTypes.NEUTRAL // 'NEUTRAL'

+// And the proper signature of your AI's play method: play(board: Board): Array<Move>

 ```